aiven/aiven-docs/static/includes/faq-ai.md

 the database.

-To address the possibility of slow query logs containing sensitive data, Aiven offers data masking capabilities that replaces sensitive parameters within queries with question marks (`?`).
+To address the possibility of slow query logs containing sensitive data, Aiven offers data masking capabilities that replace sensitive parameters within queries with question marks (`?`).
 Data masking is enabled by default.

 :::note